X promises 'highest level' response on posts about Israel-Hamas war. Misinformation still flourishes

 “War is always a cauldron of tragedy and disinformation; Musk has made it worse,” he added.
 Further, Brooking said via email “Musk has repeatedly and purposefully denigrated the idea of an objective media, and he made platform design decisions that undermine such reporting.
 We now see the result.”

-Part of Musk’s drastic changes over the past year included gutting its staff, including many of the people responsible for moderating toxic content and harmful misinformation.
+Part of Musk’s drastic changes over the past year included removing many of the people responsible for moderating toxic content and harmful misinformation.

 One former member of Twitter’s public policy team said the company is having a harder time taking action on posts that violate its policies because there aren’t enough people to do that work.